ggambetta/emulator-backed-remakes/Readme.md

 # License

-The **code** is licensed under the Whatever/Credit license: _do whatever you want with it; if something cool comes out of it, credit is appreciated._
+The **code** is licensed under the Whatever/Credit license: _you may do whatever you want with the code; if you make something cool, credit is appreciated._

 The **assets** are either public domain or licensed under various Creative Commons licenses.
 Please see the original licenses at the following links: [1][100], [2][101], [3][102], [4][103], [5][104].